LankeyBoard/RulesGraph/generalRules.md

 slug: AOE-EXCHANGES

 ruleType: RULE\
 When your Attack targets multiple enemies, roll a single Attack Test, and compare to each enemy's defenses.
-Only one enemy can make a Clash or Counter.
+Only one enemy can take a Clash or Counter.
 (One enemy can Clash and a different one can Counter.)

 ### Engaging an Enemy